thriveweb/deking-new/content/pages/home.md

   label: Our Process
   link: about/process
 servicesTitle: How can we help you today?
-bannerTitle: 25 Year Deck Guarantee
+bannerTitle: 25 Year Deck & Patio Guarantee
 bannerDescription: >
   As we are confident that our workmanship and materials used are of the highest standard we are pleased to be able to offer you a 25 year warranty on our